manticoresoftware/manticoresearch/manual/Adding_data_from_external_storages/Plain_tables_creation.md

 I/O throttling related option.
 It limits maximum count of I/O operations (reads or writes) per any given second.
 A value of 0 means that no limit is imposed.

-`indexer` can cause bursts of intensive disk I/O during indexing, and it might be desired to limit its disk activity (and keep something for other programs running on the same machine, such as `searchd`).
+`indexer` can cause bursts of intensive disk I/O during building a table, and it might be desired to limit its disk activity (and keep something for other programs running on the same machine, such as `searchd`).
 I/O throttling helps to do that.
 It works by enforcing a minimum guaranteed delay between subsequent disk I/O operations performed by `indexer`.
-Limiting indexing I/O can help reduce search performance degradation caused by indexing.
+Throttling I/O can help reduce search performance degradation caused by building.
+This setting is not effective for other kinds of data ingestion, e.g. inserting data into a real-time table.

 #### max_iosize